Skip to main content

 Also known as the Chinese Wall, the Brewer and Nash Model is designed to prevent conflicts of interest in environments where access to sensitive information from multiple organizations must be controlled.

-• Used primarily in financial and consulting sectors.
+• Common in finance and consulting

 Graham-Denning Model